 Clinical Trials Led by Alexander N. Shoushtari

-- A Phase I Study of AEB071 and BYL719 in Patients with Metastatic Uveal Melanoma
+- A Phase IB Study of Selumetinib in Patients with Inoperable or Metastatic Uveal Melanoma

 - A Phase Ib/II Study of IMCgp100 with Durvalumab and/or Tremelimumab in Cutaneous Melanoma